 All courses abide by the minimum six-year revision requirements.
 However, given the rapidly changing nature of technology, several discipline specific courses must be updated more frequently in order to meet current industry standards.
-For example, CIS 130 (IT Essentials) and CIS 140-143 (CCNA Networking) must use the Cisco Networking Academy curriculum which is revised every three to four years.
+For example, CIS 130 (IT Essentials) and CIS 140-142 (CCNA Networking) must use the Cisco Networking Academy curriculum which is revised every three to four years.

 To support student transfer, the discipline faculty have revised existing courses and have added new courses and degrees to follow the C-ID descriptors and the Transfer Model Curriculum (TMC) provided by the California Community College Chancellor's Office.
 New Computer Science courses have also been added to the CSCI discipline to provide preparation for students who want to transfer to a four-year institution.
-These courses follow C-ID descriptors and the A.S.-T in Computer Science also follows the TMC.
-The full-time faculty members are currently investigating the feasibility of offering the newly adopted A.S.-T in Information Communications Technology (ICT).
+These courses follow C-ID descriptors, and the A.S.-T in Computer Science also follows the TMC.

-The newly hired full-time faculty member in the multimedia discipline is working on revising courses, developing additional courses, certificates and degrees so that those students interested in pursuing a career in digital media will have access to the applications and equipment most relevant to current and emerging industry standards.
+The newly hired full-time faculty members in the CIS, Computer Science and Animation disciplines are working on revising courses, developing additional courses, certificates and degrees so that those students interested in pursuing a career in CIS, Computer Science and digital media will have access to the applications and equipment most relevant to current and emerging industry standards.

 In collaboration with our local high school partners, articulation agreements of our CIS/CSCI/MULTI courses with equivalent high schools courses are periodically updated.
 As of fall 2018, articulation agreements for applicable IT courses with Yucaipa High School, Redlands East Valley High School, Redlands High School, San Bernardino School District have been updated.
 In addition, brochures providing the articulation information have been created.

 The MITN advisory committee, which consists of local technology industry representatives, high school educators, and our college faculty members, meets in the spring term of each academic year to discuss topics related to program development, industry needs, and alignments with high school curriculum.
 The yearly discussion helps the discipline faculty continue improving the program to align to the educational and industry needs of the local region.